AXE-00/Speedybite-Food-Delivery-Service-Application/README.md

  npm install latest
 ```

-- **After installing npm successfully, in the frontend directory type:**
+- **After installing npm successfully, open a terminal in the frontend directory and type:**

 ```
     ng serve --hmr --open